greim/await.js/README.md

   </tbody>
 </table>

+## Basic usage

+For every string you pass to the `await()` function, that's one piece of the promise that needs to be kept before the whole promise keeps.
+The keeping may be done synchronously or asynchronously.
+Once the whole promise is kept, you can call `onkeep()` over and over and gain access to those bits of data as many times as you want.

 ## Grouping promises

 The `await()` function accepts other promises in addition to strings.
-In such cases, the newly-created promise is the *union* of all grouped promises and string arguments.
+In such cases, the newly-created promise is simply the *union* of all grouped promises and string arguments.

     p1 = await('foo', 'bar')
     p2 = await('baz')